 During Q and A, I asked a leading question "How did the Institute end up in Princeton?"
 Dijkgraaf said "Oswald Veblen", his Dutch accent imbuing the name with consequence, as he pronounced the "Ve" syllable as "vay" rather than "veh".
 (There's been an ongoing question as to how Veblen pronounced his last name.)
 The funders of the Institute, the Bamberger family that started Macy's, had wanted the institute to be near Newark.
 When he read about the planned institute in the NY Times, Oswald Veblen contacted Flexner and suggested locating the institute in Princeton.
 Like many of Veblen's ideas, initial resistance finally yielded and the idea was realized.
 Veblen's ideas influenced the Institute in many other ways as well, and he became its first professor.

-The importance of basic research was a matter close to my father's heart, as an astronomer at Yerkes Observatory, and it was good to hear Dijkgraaf present the case so beautifully and convincingly.
+On a personal note, the importance of basic research--following one's own curiosity--was a matter close to my father's heart, as an astronomer at Yerkes Observatory, and it was good to hear Dijkgraaf present the case so beautifully and convincingly.

 Wednesday, April 5, 2017